17AnuragMishra/Tabs-Reminder-Extension/README.md

 # Tabs-Reminder-Extension
-# Tabs Reminder Extension

-![Insert Animated Icon or GIF of your extension here]

 Tabs Reminder is a browser extension designed to help users manage and organize their open tabs effectively by providing a reminder feature.
 It allows users to save tab details along with links and set reminders to complete tasks associated with each tab.